 a.
 Inspection Requirements.

-1. elect Criticality Safety Evaluations (CSEs) for inspection from those newly issued or revised since the most recent NCS inspection.
+1. Select Criticality Safety Evaluations (CSEs) for inspection from those newly issued or revised since the most recent NCS inspection or based on risk, operational history, inspection history, etc.

-2. Determine whether the selected CSEs adequately demonstrate subcriticality under normal and credible abnormal conditions.
+2. Determine whether the selected CSEs adequately demonstrate subcriticality under normal and credible abnormal conditions, including with adequate subcritical margin.
 Determine whether conditions dismissed as incredible are properly justified, in accordance with license criteria, and those that are credible are evaluated in accordance with license requirements.

-3. Determine whether the selected CSEs adequately demonstrate compliance with the double contingency principle (DCP), including independence and unlikelihood of selected contingencies.
+3. Determine whether the selected CSEs adequately demonstrate compliance with the double contingency principle (DCP) and/or 10 CFR 70.61, including independence and likelihood of selected contingencies and accident sequences.

 4. Determine whether the selected CSEs appropriately identify limits and controls on controlled parameters, whether limits are consistent with criticality calculations (or other approved means of demonstrating subcriticality), whether any such calculations are based on validated methods and are performed consistent with their validation (including being within their validated area of applicability and having adequate subcritical margin), and whether models are constructed in accordance with technical practices as specified by license requirements (in particular, the licensee’s justification for its subcritical margin).
 Determine whether controls are described in sufficient detail to ensure that parameters will be controlled within specified limits.